bones-codes/bomb.codes/bombs.md

 The whole project is available under GNU AGPLv3 license, see [LICENSE]({{ site.baseurl }}{% link LICENSE %}).

+All files have been bzipped to work around Github's 100MB file upload restriction.
+Groups of files have been zipped then bzipped.
+Remove these additional encodings prior to testing.

 <div class="btn-group">
   <a class="btn btn-default btn-ghost" href="#archives">Archives</a>
   <a class="btn btn-default btn-ghost" href="#images">Images</a>